‘Fairy Tail Manga’ Chapter 534: Lucy And Acnologia In Danger After ‘Book Of E.N.D’ Is Edited To Revive Natsu?

 The scene shifts back to the Fairy Tail Headquarters, where Zeref is about to walk through the door to the new world.
 However, before he can take the decisive step, Natsu slowly gets back on his feet.
 The E.N.D. promises to preserve the current world.
 Natsu’s revival is due to Lucy’s feverish revision of the Book of E.N.D.
 In extension, as long as Lucy keeps re-entering the words that go missing, Natsu would remain alive.

 Unfortunately, right after all the missing words are recreated, Lucy appears to go into a trance.
 Mangaka Mashima doesn’t confirm what happened Lucy in Chapter 534 of manga Fairy Tail.
 However, it is quite likely that the revision of the book to save Natsu has a detrimental effect on her.
-Hopefully the upcoming chapter of Fairy Tail reveals the mystery.
+Hopefully, the upcoming chapter of Fairy Tail reveals the mystery.

 [Featured Image by Hiro Mashima/Fairy Tail Manga/Kodansha]